We are a Co-operative Multi-Academy Trust based in the East of England and part of a national group of Co-operative Schools.

 We’re founded on a set of values and principles describing a different, fairer and better way of operating.
 In the tradition of the co-op founders, in addition to the core values below, members operate according to the ethical values of: honesty, openness, social responsibility and caring for others.

+To us this means reliable, committed and dependable.
 Every member doing their bit, we encourage learners, parents, carers and staff to take responsibility for, and answer to their actions.

 Our co-op gives all members the same opportunity to get involved, from trading services with each other to having input into the strategic direction of the trust.

+This is about fairness, providing truly equal opportunities and a level playing field.
 Providing both the disadvantaged and privileged members with fair accommodation and treatment according to their needs - in order to put them on equivalent ground.

 Our governance structure and co-operative values of equality and democracy ensure that the voices of all stakeholders from pupils, teachers, parents, governors and community are heard and influence policy and decision making.